Skip to content

 A 4-Corner, Decentralized Network

-In the 4-corner model, each participant selects a service provider that best meets its needs, allowing for greater customization and flexibility.
+In the 4-corner model, each participant selects a service provider that best meets its needs, allowing for individual customization and flexibility.
 The service providers are mutually responsible for ensuring that the e-invoices are transmitted correctly and securely, thus forming a standardized, interoperable network between them.

 By connecting with a single Access Point, businesses gain access to the entire network (“Connect once, Connect to all”) and can exchange electronic documents—such as e-invoices and purchase orders—with any participant, regardless of their Access Point.
 To achieve this, the network uses simple yet powerful dynamic discovery mechanisms to enable automatic setup of Service Provider connections.